Nephrology & Kidney Diseases

-Proteinuria and Hematuria are symptoms of underlying kidney disease.
-The kidney acts as a filter of blood and when protein (proteinuria) or blood (hematuria) appears in the urine it is a sign of underlying kidney problems.
+The kidney acts as a filter for blood, and when protein (proteinuria) or blood (hematuria) appears in the urine, it is a sign of underlying kidney disease.
 Proteinuria is often associated with diabetes and hypertension, but diseases that are specific to the kidney may also be the cause.
 Hematuria is often a symptom of internal damage to the kidney.
-The kidney specialist can determine the cause of the proteinuria and determine what treatment is appropriate.
+The kidney specialist can determine the cause of the proteinuria or hematuria and determine what treatment is appropriate.

 Our entire team works to evaluate, treat, manage and educate patients to ensure kidney health, enabling our patients to reach their overall treatment goals.
 To effectively address your kidney disorder, our nephrology team is committed to working closely with you and your primary care physician to fully explore your treatment options and help you accurately choose the right treatment for you.
 Different treatment options may include:

 - Fluid and electrolyte management

 - Hemodialysis care, including home hemodialysis and in-center hemodialysis

 - Peritoneal dialysis care